noor92/kpmg_internship/readme.md

 - A PowerPoint presentation detailing our approach and findings for each of the 3 phases
 - A Tableau dashboard displaying data summary and analysis results (max.
 3 views/tabs)
+- An excel file showing how an RFM analysis can be done in excel.

 ## Insights